 The Courage to Reinvent Ourselves

-Every 10 years or so, I start on a journey to reinvent my firm.
+Every 10 years or so, I feel compelled to reinvent my branding and marketing agency.

 Reinventing your business is not without risk, but without risk we would not be free.

-Now that Aespire is nearly 30 years old, we continue to reinvent — our processes, our position, our platform.
+Now that Aespire is over 30 years old, we continue to reinvent our processes, our positioning, and our platform.

-One thing that hasn’t changed is our purpose: To empower companies and causes to enrich and transform people’s lives for the glory of God and the good of others.
+One thing that hasn’t changed is our purpose: To empower people and companies to enrich and transform lives for the glory of God and the good of others.

 The way we solve problems for our clients is important; I want them to know I also understand their business challenges.